 You have dyed the eggs.
 Now wondering what to do with the leftover dye?
 There is a lot of cool kids activities you can try with the leftover Easter egg dye.
 Or stock up on the post-Easter sales of dye for these fun science experiments and art activities that all answer the question…what to do with leftover dye!

-Show how plants absorb water & explain Capillary action:
+1. Show how plants absorb water & explain Capillary action

-Walking water science experiment: This is a different twist combining the above two experiments.
+This is a different twist combining the above two dye activities.
 This is more of an observing activity that the whole family can enjoy.

 - 6 empty glass jars or plastic cups,